MichaelEight/SRScenarioCreatorEnhanced/docs/CONTRIBUTING.md

 ## Directories Needed
 // Edit on 2022/08/21 19:47 -- in src>>GlobalsList.cs exists "Configuration" class.
 There are debug settings you can use.
 Set `enableLoadingFilesFromGameDirectory` to `false` to disable app accessing game directory (sometimes needed, if a directory error appears)

-Main Game folder -- Supreme Ruler Ultimate, now marked as ..\
+Main Game folder -- Supreme Ruler Ultimate, from now on marked as ..\

 - Custom Scenarios Folder:
   - ..\Scenario\Custom\